dpalomar/vagrant-ionic/Readme.md

 ## How to resolve the _adb unauthorized_ issue

 Check the display of you device and accept the alert of grant permissions to linked PC.

+## Can't build a project in windows

+If you are using a windows system maybe you have experienced a fail when run `ionic start <project> <template>`.
+This occurs because windows has a limit of length in shared folders and because can't use symbolic links, and npm do that.
+The solutions has 2 parts:

+1. Run `vagrant up`with administrator rights
+    1. Run `vagrant halt` and close your terminal.
+    2. Open a new terminal with administrator rights and run `vagrant up` again.
+2. Need change the **node_modules** folder to live in the virtual machine an not in the shared folder.
+    1. Run `mkdir ~/node_modules`
+    2. Run `mkdir -p /ionic-projects/<your-project>/node_modules` (If you have a previous project simply remove the node_modules folder and re-create again).
+    3. Run `sudo mount --bind ~/node_modules /ionic-projects/<your-project>/node_modules`
+3. `cd /ionic-projects/` and run `ionic start <your-project> <template>`
+    1. If you are re-building a previous project ionic will ask you to rewrite the project.
+Answer yes.
+4. Also you can run `npm install` inside the project folder.

 # FAQ